 Before execution, the program will check for existing data files with a same base filename, issuing an overwrite warning if found.

 Immediate Channel Set

-This allows you to select an arbitrary channel immediately.
-You can then exit the dialog box and run an experiment for that particular channel.
+This allows you to select an arbitrary electrode group immediately.
+You can then exit the dialog box and run an experiment for that particular group.